johnhayn-es/johnhayn-es/index.md

 image: '../assets/images/john.png'
 ---

 Hello.
-Here's a little information about me.
+Here's a little about me.

 I'm a Senior Product Designer and lead the design team building a platform for a smarter, fairer entertainment industry at <a href="http://www.wegotpop.com">We Got POP ↗</a>.
 I built this Jekyll site to host <a href="../portfolio">my portfolio</a> and <a href="../blog">blog</a>.